 Entering the European market for tropical frozen fruit

-Food safety certification along with reliable and frequent laboratory tests create a positive image for tropical frozen fruit exporters to Europe.
-Sustainable production and implementation of social responsibility standards may provide additional advantages for emerging suppliers.
-The strongest existing competitors in most tropical frozen fruit are located in Peru and India, provided that you grow the same fruit.
+Food safety certification and frequent laboratory tests of their produce open many doors for frozen tropical fruit exporters to Europe.
+Sustainable production and implementation of social responsibility standards will provide additional advantages for emerging suppliers.
+The fastest growing suppliers from developing countries are Vietnam, Peru and Brazil.
+Keep an eye on the structure of their tropical frozen fruit exports as they may prove to be strong competition provided that you grow the same fruit.

 Contents of this page

-1. What requirements must tropical frozen fruit comply with to be allowed on the European market?
+1. What requirements and certifications must tropical frozen fruit comply with to be allowed on the European market?

-All food products, including imported tropical frozen fruit, sold in the European Union must be safe.
-Only approved additives are allowed, and there are maximum levels for harmful contaminants, such as bacteria, viruses, pesticide residues and heavy metals.
-It should also be readily obvious from the labelling whether a food contains allergens.
+All food products, including tropical frozen fruit, sold in the European Union (EU), the European Free Trade Association (EFTA) countries and the United Kingdom (UK) must be safe.
+This also applies to imported products.
+Only approved additives are allowed.
+Food products must conform to maximum levels for harmful contaminants, such as bacteria, viruses, pesticide residues and heavy metals.
+It should also be obvious from the labelling whether a food contains allergens.

 Border control

-Official food controls include regular inspections that can be carried out during customs clearance or at all other stages.
-In the event of repeated non-compliance of specific products originating from particular countries, stricter conditions will be imposed on those products, such as requiring a health certificate and an analytical test report.
-Products from countries that have shown repeated non-compliance are put on a list included in the Annex of Regulation (EC) 669/2009.
+Official food controls include regular inspections that can be carried out at import or further trade stages.
+In the event of repeated non-compliance of specific products originating from particular countries, products can only be imported under stricter conditions, such as having to be accompanied by a health certificate and analytical test report.
+Products from countries that have shown repeated non-compliance are put on a list included in the Regulation (EU) 2019/1793.
+These products are either subject to a temporary increase in official controls (Annex I) or to special entry conditions (Annex II).

-As of April 2020, for example, fresh or chilled Pitahaya (dragon fruit) from Vietnam is on this list.
-As a result, 10% of all pitahaya imported from Vietnam is controlled for the presence of pesticide residues.
+At the moment (August 2023), fresh or chilled pitahaya (dragon fruit) from Vietnam is on this list.
+As a result, 20% of all pitahaya imported from Vietnam is controlled for the presence of pesticide residue.
+Ther list also includes jackfruit from Malaysia (50% frequency of checks) and passion fruit from Colombia (10% frequency of checks) because of pesticide residues.
+Guava shipments from India are also subject to checks (20% frequency) because of pesticide residues.

 Pesticide residues